mcg-web/sandbox-graphql-subscription/README.md

   if (payload.type === 'data') {
     var url = new URL('http://localhost:5000/hub');
     url.searchParams.append('topic', payload.extensions.topic);
     // create the new mercureAuthorization cookie, this can be done by Authorization header
     // but EventSource does not support header.
     // can't use CORS wildcard with credentials. document.cookie = "mercureAuthorization="+payload.extensions.token;
-    var eventSource = new EventSource(url, {withCredentials: true});
+    var eventSource = new EventSource(url.href, {withCredentials: true});
     eventSource.onmessage = e => console.log(JSON.parse(e.data));
   }
 })();